 EUCORD does not promote GMOs or genetically modified organisms in its projects.
 EUCORD promotes both open-pollinated varieties and hybrid varieties developed through conventional plant breeding.

 Conventional farming refers to methods that require external (chemical) inputs, advanced agricultural techniques and monocropping.
 By contrast, regenerative farming refers to practices that rely less on the use of external inputs, that promote crop diversification, and a more sustainable land-use.
-EUCORD doesn’t exclude the use of external inputs but we do promote agricultural practices that favour sustainable land use, such as crop rotation, agroforestry, minimum tillage, the use of organic fertilizer and bio-pesticides.
+EUCORD doesn’t exclude the use of external inputs, but we do promote agricultural practices that favor sustainable land use, such as crop rotation, agroforestry, minimum tillage, the use of organic fertilizer, and bio-pesticides.

 We ban child labor in our projects and train our staff to pay special attention to prevent the use of child labor among our partners.

 EUCORD uses a double-entry accounting system.
 The bookings are done locally and controlled at the HQ level.
 They are then outsourced to a specialized accounting firm based in Leuven (Belgium) called “De Kleine Prins” specialized in NGO accounting.
-EUCORD books are managed by a cloud-based system called WINGS.
 EUCORD’s accounts are audited in detail by VRC auditors, member of the Kreston International Group.
-Accountants and staff in country are selected trough a thorough selection process.
+Accountants and staff in country are selected through a thorough selection process.